Ze-Austin/altschool-python/README.md

 2. Clone from your personal GitHub into the folder you use for AltSchool or Programming on your computer:
     `git clone https://github.com/YourGitHubUsername/altschool-python`
 4. CD into the cloned folder: `cd altschool-python`
-5. Add upstream, which links to original GitHub repo:
+5. Add an upstream, which links to the original GitHub repo:
   `git remote add upstream https://github.com/Ze-Austin/altschool-python`
 6. Create and move into a new branch (preferably using your name or GitHub username for this repo): `git checkout -b YourName`
 7. Open the folder in your IDE to make your own notes.
 For VSCode: `code .`